 (b) for any other facility, one site for each 25 m 2 of camping ground available at the facility.

-[Regulation 51 inserted in Gazette 12 Dec 2014 p.
+[Regulation 51 inserted: Gazette 12 Dec 2014 p.
 4726.]

 52. Duration of licence

 The prescribed period for the purposes of section 8 of the Act is one year from the day on which the licence was granted or renewed.